Cognio-so/DruidX-Enterprise/backend/Orchestrator/orchestrator.md

   </multi_step_planning>

   <critical_rules>
-    <rule>Follow-ups continue same route (WebSearch→WebSearch, RAG→RAG, Image→Image for editing, Video→Video for editing)</rule>
+    <rule>Follow-ups continue same route (WebSearch→WebSearch, RAG→RAG, Image→Image for editing, Video→Video for editing) ONLY if respective flags (is_image/is_video) are true</rule>
     <rule>Pronouns/vague queries after WebSearch → WebSearch (NOT SimpleLLM)</rule>
-    <rule>Image node routing for NEW generation REQUIRES BOTH: (1) Query is image generation related AND (2) is_image flag is true.
-If either condition is false, route to SimpleLLM instead.</rule>
+    <rule>Image node routing REQUIRES BOTH: (1) Query contains EXPLICIT generation/editing ACTION verbs (generate, create, make, draw, edit, modify, etc.) AND (2) is_image flag is true AND (3) Query is NOT asking for prompt generation/writing.
+If query asks FOR a prompt (e.g., "give a prompt for...", "create a prompt for...", "write a prompt for..."), route to SimpleLLM even if is_image is true and query contains action verbs.</rule>
+    <rule>Image node routing for EDITING uploaded images: If images are uploaded AND query contains explicit editing action verbs AND is_image flag is true → Route to Image node (NOT RAG). is_image flag MUST be true for editing.</rule>
-    <rule>Image node routing for FOLLOW-UP editing: If last_route=Image AND query is about editing/modifying image → Route to Image (is_image flag not required for follow-ups)</rule>
+    <rule>Image node routing for FOLLOW-UP editing: If last_route=Image AND query contains explicit editing action verbs AND is_image flag is true → Route to Image. is_image flag MUST be true for follow-up editing.</rule>
+    <rule>Queries asking FOR prompt generation/writing → SimpleLLM (NOT Image node), even if is_image flag is true.
+Examples: "give a prompt for man surfing", "create a prompt for image of...", "write a prompt for...", "generate a prompt for...", "suggest an image prompt", "what would be a good prompt for...".
+If query says "create a prompt" or "generate a prompt", it means asking FOR text/prompt writing, NOT image generation.</rule>
     <rule>Video node routing for NEW generation REQUIRES BOTH: (1) Query is video generation related AND (2) is_video flag is true.
 If either condition is false, route to SimpleLLM instead.</rule>
-    <rule>Video node routing for FOLLOW-UP editing: If last_route=Video AND query is about editing/modifying video → Route to Video (is_video flag not required for follow-ups)</rule>
+    <rule>Video node routing for FOLLOW-UP editing: If last_route=Video AND query is about editing/modifying video AND is_video flag is true → Route to Video. is_video flag MUST be true for follow-up editing.</rule>
-    <rule>Image queries ("what's in the image") → RAG (NOT SimpleLLM)</rule>
+    <rule>Image ANALYSIS queries ("what's in the image", "analyze this image", "describe this image") → RAG (NOT SimpleLLM, NOT Image node)</rule>
+    <rule>Image EDITING queries with explicit action verbs ("edit this image", "make it brighter", "change the color") when images are uploaded AND is_image flag is true → Image node (NOT RAG, NOT SimpleLLM).
+If is_image is false, route to SimpleLLM or RAG.</rule>
+    <rule>RAG handles image analysis only (extracting text, describing content).
+Image node handles image editing and generation, but ONLY when query contains explicit action verbs AND is_image flag is true.</rule>
     <rule>Factual questions → WebSearch ONLY if no pasted text AND no image references</rule>
     <rule>SimpleLLM handles pasted text content by default</rule>
+    <rule>SimpleLLM handles queries about images that don't request generation/editing (prompts, suggestions, descriptions, general questions)</rule>
     <rule>When uncertain: SimpleLLM over WebSearch</rule>
     <rule>MCP requires both enabled tools AND action patterns</rule>
     <rule>Complex queries can have multiple steps - plan accordingly</rule>